OSDP: Optimal Sharded Data Parallel for Distributed Deep Learning: Conclusion

 \section{Conclusion}

-In this work, we propose a novel automatic parallel system OSDP, which optimizes data parallel training by making fine-grained trade-offs between memory consumption reduction and the training efficiency improvement, aims at maximizing the overall system throughput by making full use of the device memory.
-In addition, OSDP supports operator splitting for finer-grained training deployment and memory optimization.
-Experimental results demonstrate that OSDP is capable of outperforming the state-of-the-art in multiple regards, and achieves up to $2\times$ the overall system throughput compared to FSDP.
+In this work, we proposed a novel automatic parallel system OSDP, which optimizes data parallel training by making fine-grained trade-offs between memory consumption reduction and the training efficiency improvement.
+In addition, OSDP supports operator splitting for more fine-grained execution plan decisions and memory optimization.
+Empirical results demonstrate that OSDP outperforms the state-of-the-art parallel training systems in multiple regards, and achieves up to $2.84\times$ of speedup in terms of the overall system throughput.